jeredw/eniac-chess/easm.md

 $trigger-ft 2
 $trigger-ft 3
 ```
 If only one of these accumulators has a positive sign (P in the PM digit) then only one function table will be triggered.
 This is similar to how discrimination works, and we can't otherwise use the sign or the S output if we store other data in these accumulators (which we do; this represents 15 words of our VM memory).
-The FTSG is designed so these program counter digits can be sent to the sign digits of the three accumulators once to select only one bank, then again to clear it.
+The FTSG is designed so these program counter digits can be sent to the sign digits of the three accumulators once to select a bank, then again to clear it.
+Far jumps run this sequence once to clear the current bank, then they change the PC and run it again to select the new bank.
 ```
 # Set/unset current bank using FTSG of PC, that is, digits 4 and 3.
 Trigger with {p-selft}
 # Starting from all accs PM=P, call once to select bank.
 Calling twice reverts to all P.